-

 Is it common for real estate transfers to be effected by way of share transfer as well as asset transfer?

-Yes, however share transfers were not as common for the period 2012-2018 as there was only a small difference in respective stamp duty rates on asset and share transfers.
-This is may become more commonplace again as Budget 2020 increased stamp duty on commercial property asset transfers to 7.5%, while stamp duty on share transfers remains at 1%.
-Transfers of corporate entities and partnerships can be subject to 7.5% duty where the entity derives over 50% of its value from Irish land which is intended for development, held as trading stock, or held with the sole or main object of realising a gain on disposal.
-This provision is subject to a number of conditions, including that the transfer is one which transfers control of the land.
-Minority holdings may not be impacted.
+However, transfers of the shares of corporate entities and partnerships can be subject to 7.5% stamp duty where the entity derives over 50% of its value from Irish land which is intended for development, held as trading stock, or held with the sole or main object of realising a gain on disposal.
+This provision is subject to a number of conditions, including that the transfer is one which transfers control of the land in question.

 -